Act Governing Food Safety and Sanitation

 Article 37

-The testing for foods, food additives, food utensils, food containers or packaging and food cleansers shall be performed by the competent authority at all levels or the authorized and appointed relevant agency (institution), corporation or organization with approval.
+The analysis for foods, food additives, food utensils, food containers or packaging and food cleansers shall be performed by the competent authority at all levels or the delegated and commissioned relevant agencies (institutions), corporations or organizations that are recognized.

-The central competent authority may issue accreditation for the authorized and appointed relevant agency (institution), corporation or organization mentioned in the preceding paragraph.
-When necessary, the accreditation process may be commissioned to the authorized and appointed relevant agency (institution), corporation or organization.
+The central competent authority may conduct accreditation for the delegated and commissioned relevant agencies (institutions), corporations or organizations mentioned in the preceding paragraph.
+When necessary, the accreditation process may be conducted by the delegated and commissioned relevant agencies (institutions), corporations or organizations.

-The regulations governing the commission for testing, the accreditation conditions and procedures of the agency (institution), corporation or organization, the commission process of the accreditation and other relevant matters mentioned in the two preceding paragraphs shall be prescribed by the central competent authority.
+The regulations governing the commission for analysis, the accreditation conditions and procedures of the agencies (institutions), corporations or organizations, the commission process of the accreditation and other relevant matters mentioned in the two preceding paragraphs shall be prescribed by the central competent authority.

 Article 38